PowerDNS/pdns/pdns/docs/alias.md

 hits the ALIAS record, and returns the synthesized A record for example.com.

-A query for the SRV record of example.com will return NODATA, since ALIAS records do not syntesize to anything but A and AAAA records.
+A query for the SRV record of example.com will return NODATA, since ALIAS records do not synthesize to anything but A and AAAA records.

-Finaly, a query for ANY for example.com will return the SOA, NS and ALIAS records, in addition to any synthesized A and AAAA records matching the IPv4 and IPv6 addresses of www.powerdns.com.
+Finally, a query for ANY for example.com will return the SOA, NS and ALIAS records, in addition to any synthesized A and AAAA records matching the IPv4 and IPv6 addresses of www.powerdns.com.